 Benefits of the new RIS-PACS system

 - Patient images will be accessible to clinicians working in different hospitals and in remote locations.
-For example, when a patient presents with symptoms that requires diagnostic imaging in a NSW public hospital, any related prior images captured in another hospital can be viewed by the treating and reporting clinicians.
-This has diagnostic benefits and also means patients will no longer need to carry films/images with them.
+For example, when a patient presents with symptoms that requires diagnostic imaging in a NSW public hospital, any related prior images captured in another participating public hospital can be viewed by the treating and reporting clinicians.
+This has diagnostic benefits and means patients will no longer need to carry films/images with them.

 - Safety benefits, including critical results management and radiation dose tracking.

 - Instant access to prior images to assist with diagnosis and referrals.

 - Improved security of patient information by storing images on a secure and fully auditable system.

 - Integration with other NSW Health systems to provide clinicians with a complete picture of the patient’s health status.

 - Vendor-neutral archiving, meaning different types of images can be stored and readily retrieved no matter what format they are in or which system they came from originally.